Prince-Philip-Kadavil/AWS-S3-with-Python/README.md

 ## The Python Script

-The script we are discussing is written in Python and uses the `os`, `posixpath`, `shutil`, and `hashlib` libraries.
+The script we are discussing is written in Python and uses the `os`, `posixpath`, `tarfile`, and `boto3` libraries.
 The script performs two main tasks:

 1. It creates a tar file (`config.tar`) containing all the `.conf` files from the `/etc/httpd/` directory.
 2. It uploads the created tar file to an Amazon S3 bucket.